How will you come away from the Judgment Seat of Christ?

 Paul had taken the gospel of Jesus Christ to that city and many had become followers of Jesus.
 His love for winning souls to Christ was something for which he anticipated a crown with joy before the presence of the Lord Jesus.

-Do you delight to tell the gospel and win souls for Christ?
+Do you delight in telling the gospel and winning souls for Christ?

-3. Do you look forward to, even yearn for, the return and physical presence of the Lord Jesus?
+3. Crown of righteousness: Do you look forward to, even yearn for, the return and physical presence of the Lord Jesus?

 It appears that longing for his presence not only has a purifying effect upon how you live (1 John 3:2-3), but also has promise of being rewarded.